tylerkade/nc-news/README.md

 The site contains 4 main navigable pages, `Home`, `All Articles`, `Topics`, and `Login`.

-`Home` currently doesn't contain anything, but the intention is to host the most popular article from each topic on this page.
+`Home` hosts the most popular (most upvoted) article from each topic.

 `All Articles` contains all of the articles in the database, showing 10 at a time by default.
-Clicking on an article will take you to it's page, containing its content and comments, in which you can add vote on the article, and leave a comment (provided you are logged in) and delete only the comments you've made.
+Clicking on an article will take you to its page, containing its content and comments.
+From there, you can vote on the article, leave a comment (provided you are logged in), and delete only the comments you've made.

-`Topics` contains all topics in the database, and clicking on one will display all articles with that topic.
+`Topics` lists all topics in the database.
+Clicking on a topic displays all articles associated with it.

-`Login` contains the login page which lets you login with a username that exists in the database, currently there is no passwords so anything will work.
-After loggin in, the `Login` button changes to a `User` button, in which takes you to the users profile housing their data, and the `Logout` button.
+`Login` provides access to the login page, where you can log in with any username that exists in the database.
+Currently, no password is required, so any input will work.
+After logging in, the `Login` button changes to a `User` button with the user's profile picture beside it.
+This button links to the users profile, which displays their data, as well as the `Logout` button.

 ## Local Installation Instructions